 HSBC has also been instrumental in developing the Sukuk market globally and the leading arranger of Sukuk issuances by Turkish issuers and worldwide.

-The scope of advisory services provided in this area can be listed as follows;
+The scope of financial advisory services as the sell side advisor can be listed as below;

 This information is not intended as an offer or solicitation of the purchase or sale of any instrument referred to herein abroad or within the country.
 Should you wish to undertake transactions in any instrument, please refer to your local sales contact at HSBC.
 There may be cross border restrictions to undertake any of the products or services contained within the information here.
 The information provided here is by no means to analyse these restrictions and make a recommendation and is purely for informative purposes.